In this article, we are going to see Automation Testing vs Manual Testing.

 - It is mostly used for regression testing

-- It is reusable because automation process can be recorded
+- It is reusable because the automation process can be recorded

-- It does not require human intervention.
+- Does not require human intervention.
 Test scripts can be run unattended

 - It helps to increase the test coverage